RoboticsKnowledgebase/roboticsknowledgebase.github.io/wiki/tools/docker.md

 ## Setup Nvidia Docker:

-For Projects having different versions of software packages like tensorflow, Docker helps to keep a uniform version across various machines so incompactability issues wouldn't arise.
+For Projects having different versions of software packages like tensorflow, Docker helps to keep a uniform version across various machines so incompatibility issues wouldn't arise.
 This section will highlight how to use Nvidia docker for your project.

-Ensure that your system is able to access GPU using the following command:
+Ensure that your system is able to access the GPU using the following command:

 ```sh
 $ nvidia-smi
 ```

 The above command should display the system's GPU information.
-If the above doesn't display the system's GPU information, run the following command to detect the precence of GPU:
+If the above doesn't display the system's GPU information, run the following command to detect the presence of GPU:

 ```sh
 $ lspci | grep -i nvidia
 ```

-Failure of the any of the above command indicates that the NVIDIA GPU is not installed into the system.
+Failure of any of the above command indicates that the NVIDIA GPU is not installed into the system.
 You may want to follow this tutorial to install NVIDIA drivers [install_nvidia_driver](<https://github.com/heethesh/Computer-Vision-and-Deep-Learning-Setup>).

-Now, we need to install package repositiories.
+Now, we need to install package repositories.

 ```
 $ curl -s -L https://nvidia.github.io/nvidia-docker/gpgkey | \ sudo apt-key add -distribution=$(. /etc/os-release;echo $ID$VERSION_ID)